Social

 Employees, diversity and equal opportunities

 Swatch Group’s employees come from a broad range of countries, belong to different ethnic groups and religions and have different sexual orientations and social statuses.
 Each subsidiary contains an intercultural mix of people with a wide variety of backgrounds, education levels, skills and talents.
-Embracing this diversity and integrating it into the larger Swatch Group family as a whole is essential to the success of the company.
+Embracing this diversity and integrating it into the wider Swatch Group family is essential to the company’s success.

 Respect, fairness and equal treatment are the fundamental principles within the workforce and are key factors in the success of Swatch Group’s matrix organization.
 Openness and transparency of information are also encouraged throughout the Group.
 Employees and stakeholders know that the Group invests in job security and employee health and well-being, even in times of crisis.